Developers

 Parameters

-The URL path where the endpoint will be accessible.
+The URL path where the endpoint will be accessible via the public API.

 Format Rules: